Open submission · Closes 02 July 2026 · Aotearoa NZ

 2. Maps of Sexual Orientation Laws ILGA World — international LGBTI association ilga.org/maps-sexual-orientation-laws

-4. Ia Tangata — review of HRA protections for trans, non-binary & intersex people Te Aka Matua o te Ture · Law Commission · 2025 lawcom.govt.nz/our-work/ia-tangata
+4. Ia Tangata — review of HRA protections for trans, intersex, takatāpui and non-binary people Te Aka Matua o te Ture · Law Commission · September 2025 (recommendations shelved by the Government in February 2026) lawcom.govt.nz/our-work/ia-tangata